kburchfiel/dash_school_dashboard/Program_Notes_v2.md

 As instructed by the [Cloud Run setup guide](https://cloud.google.com/run/docs/setup), I enabled the Cloud Run API for this new project.

 1. With these setup tasks out of the way, I then followed the steps shown in Google's [Deploy a Python service to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service) article, but made a couple changes along the way based on the [Dash Heroku deployment guide](https://dash.plotly.com/deployment#heroku-for-sharing-public-dash-apps-for-free) and on Arturo Tagle Correa's [Deploying Dash to Google Cloud Run in 5 minutes](https://medium.com/kunder/deploying-dash-to-cloud-run-5-minutes-c026eeea46d4) guide.
 These changes were necessary because the Deploy a Python Service to Cloud Run guide uses a Flask app as its example rather than Dash (which I believe is also based on Flask).
+This quote from the Dash Heroku guide also helped clarify things for me:

+"Note that app refers to the filename app.py. server refers to the variable server inside that file."

-(Note: I didn't simply follow Arturo's guide because his method involves installing Docker desktop.
+(By the way, I didn't simply follow Arturo's guide because his method involves installing Docker desktop.
 However, Docker is not free for certain commercial use cases.
 The above steps did not require that I install Docker desktop.)

 First, instead of using the main.py file shown in the Google article, I used the app.py example found [within the Layout section of the Plotly tutorial](https://dash.plotly.com/layout#more-about-html-components).
 (As discussed earlier, I also used the name 'app.py' instead of 'main.py' or anything else.)
 I then added  "server = app.server" under "app = Dash(\_\_name\_\_)" within this file, as this is seen in both Arturo's guide and Dash's Heroku deployment tutorial.